 With diversity as our strength, the economy should work for everyone.
 The TRUTH matters.
-The Democratic Party has a policy, agreed to by former President Barack Obama, and the Black Caucus, chaired by Rep. Joyce Beatty (Ohio).
+The Democratic Party has a policy, agreed to by former President Barack Obama, and the Black Caucus, formerly Chaired by Rep. Joyce Beatty (Ohio).
 This is an undisputed fact.
 They support the vile policy of undercounting the Job Rates of working-class Americans, including Black Americans, hiding coming and current layoffs, hurting American working-class families, everywhere.
 They do this with impunity.

 The lie about our Job Rates, started back in 1994, with former President Clinton’s administration.
 The monthly official Job Rate published by the Biden-Harris administration, gives the appearance, President Biden’s 3.7% unemployment rate, taken from the U-3 category of the chart of Alternative Measurements of Unemployment is the most comprehensive measurement, of our nation’s unemployment situation.
 It is not.

 The U-3 category rate of unemployment was never meant to be viewed, as being comprehensive of our nation’s unemployment situation, because it is narrow in scope, as it measures a small worker group, hence, it will always flash a low Job Rate number.
 Economists, at the time the changes to the unemployment rates were done in 1994, agreed the most comprehensive of the category of unemployment rates is, the U-6 rate, which was 6.7%, for November.

 Yet, somehow U-3, the lower of the two category rates, became our official unemployment rate, with no one in the Clinton administration including, Secretary of Labor, at the time, Robert Reich, or anyone, in the Bureau of Labor Statistics taking credit, for making U-3, the official rate.
 How about this, what if Biden, re-aligned his administration from Clinton’s, and align it with economists, and declare U-6, at 6.7%, for November, as the REAL, and most comprehensive job rate?
 No added authority is needed, by Biden to carry this out.